Probate Q&A Series

 3. Apply for a North Carolina Title

-North Carolina requires vehicles operated here to carry a local title under N.C.G.S. §20-71.
-Complete the DMV’s Form MVR-1 (Application for Certificate of Title and Registration) and submit it along with the out-of-state title, death certificate, and your court documents.
-Once the DMV processes your application and fees, it issues a North Carolina title in the estate’s or your name.
+To title a vehicle in North Carolina, complete the DMV’s Form MVR-1 (Application for Certificate of Title) and submit it along with the out-of-state title, death certificate, and your court documents.
+Once the DMV processes your application and fees, it issues a North Carolina title in the appropriate name.

 4. Salvage Vehicles If Needed

-If a vehicle sustained significant damage, North Carolina requires a salvage title: complete the Salvage Disclosure Statement (Form MVR-181) and pay the appropriate fee.
-See N.C.G.S. §20-183.
-After receiving the salvage title, you can sell the vehicle to a salvage yard or repair it, then apply for a rebuilt title.
+If a vehicle sustained significant damage, North Carolina may require a salvage title.
+Complete the appropriate DMV salvage paperwork and pay the applicable fee.
+See N.C.G.S. §20-109.1.
+After receiving the salvage title, you can sell the vehicle to a salvage yard or repair it, then apply for a rebuilt title if eligible.

 Key Steps to Transfer or Salvage an Out-of-State Titled Vehicle